Self Hosting

 helm repo add hatchet https://hatchet-dev.github.io/hatchet-charts

-helm upgrade hatchet-stack hatchet/hatchet-stack --values hatchet-values.yaml --set caddy.enabled=true
+helm install hatchet-stack hatchet/hatchet-stack --set caddy.enabled=true

 This default installation will run the Hatchet server as an internal service in the cluster and spins up a reverse proxy via Caddy to get local access.
 To view the Hatchet server, run the following command: